 4) Runtime reporting for video datasets.

-For video datasets, the NN part 1 and NN part 2 runtimes are to be included in the reported ‘EncT’ and ‘DecT’ (and thus contribute to the reported encoder and decoder runtime ratios) in the attached revised result template.
+For video datasets (i.e., SFU, TVD, and HiEve), the NN part 1 and NN part 2 runtimes are to be included in the reported ‘EncT’ and ‘DecT’ (and thus contribute to the reported encoder and decoder runtime ratios) in the attached revised result template.

 This is a workaround for the current video feature anchors, which do not separate NN part 1/2 runtimes from the feature anchor runtimes, and will be addressed in future revisions of the video feature anchors (after the CfP).